Why should I take folic acid with methotrexate?

 Medical uses vary by the brand names of methotrexate, which include:

-To learn more about methotrexate and its side effects, view this Patient Information.
+To learn more about methotrexate warnings and side effects, review this drug information.

 This is not all the information you need to know about methotrexate or folic acid for safe and effective use and does not take the place of talking to your doctor about your treatment.
 Review the full methotrexate and folic acid information, and discuss this information and any questions you have with your doctor or other health care provider.

 - Cohen S, et al. Patient education: Disease-modifying antirheumatic drugs (DMARDs) in rheumatoid arthritis (Beyond the Basics).
 Up to Date.
-De.
+Dec.
 2019.
 Accessed March 3, 2021 at https://www.uptodate.com/contents/disease-modifying-antirheumatic-drugs-dmards-in-rheumatoid-arthritis-beyond-the-basics

 - What is a substitute for fluocinonide cream?